One trip that belongs on every RVers bucket list is camping in the Badlands of South Dakota.

 Cedar Pass is located near the Ben Reifel Visitor Center and has 96 level sites with scenic views of the badlands formations.
-Camping fees are $18 per night per campsite, or $30 per night for campsites with electrical hook-ups.
+Camping fees are $18 per night per campsite or $30 per night for campsites with electrical hook-ups.
 A dump station is available for a $1.00 per use fee.
 Cold running water, flush toilets, and covered picnic tables are available.
 In the summer, it’s often filled.

 You are apt to have bison wandering about the campground.
 It’s located on the west side of the park's North Unit, near the Badlands Wilderness Area.
 Access is located off of the Sage Creek Rim Road, an unpaved road that may temporarily close after winter storms and spring rains.
-The road provides limited turnarounds for large recreational vehicles, but Type B and C motorhomes have no problems.
+The road provides limited turnarounds for large recreational vehicles, but Class B and C motorhomes have no problems.

 There's a great dirt road right across the street from the campground that is perfect for bike rides Believe me, the shade of the campground is well appreciated, as is the swimming pool.

-The Badlands: Put it on your must visit list.
+The Badlands: Put it on your must-visit list.

 And even if you have been there before, I bet, like Jennifer and me, you, too, want to keep returning for more camping in the badlands..